Gabriella439/post-rfc/voice-feminization.md

 what vowel sounds my voice most closely resembled.
 Furthermore, those vowel sounds captured enough nuances of the voice that I'd be able to recreate the same voice fairly closely day after day.

-I no longer think in terms of vowels as I'm speaking, but this trick helped bootstrap a lot of my progress while learning.

 ### Record your voice